 Rebecca Todd, NOTMC

-Located off the beaten path at the edge of the French Quarter, Bar Tonique is the perfect hideaway is a bustling neighborhood.
-The dim lighting, friendly service, hot toddies, relaxing atmosphere will warm you right up.
+Located on the outskirts of the French Quarter, Bar Tonique is a hidden gem in a bustling neighborhood.
+With its dim lighting, friendly service, and hot toddies, this cozy hideaway will warm you up.
+It's also proud to be an inclusive space for LGBTQIA+ patrons.

 6